rishabh-panda/parsecraft/README.md

 - Inconsistent encoding, BOM sequences, or line endings
 - Transient failures from rate limits or network issues

-**parsecraft solves all of this** with a fault-tolerant, 7-stage pipeline that turns raw LLM text into clean, validated, structured data — with a confidence score attached.
+**ParseCraft solves all of this** with a fault-tolerant, 7-stage pipeline that turns raw LLM text into clean, validated, structured data — with a confidence score attached.

 ---